By Dr. Mercola

-By imitating nature and simply covering his garden with wood chips, Paul Gautschi doesn't need to water any of his plants, even in the summer.
-And his garden yields plenty of large, well-formed, juicy fruits, berries, and vegetables.
+By imitating nature and simply covering his garden with wood chips, Gautschi doesn't need to water any of his plants, even in the summer.
+And his garden yields plenty of large, well-formed, juicy fruits, berries and vegetables.

 While you certainly can purchase wood chips, Paul suggests contacting your local tree service to get large amounts.
 These are basically tree branches that have gone through a wood chipper.

-They usually have to get rid of all these wood chips anyway, so you may be able to get it for next to nothing, opposed to buying bags of mulch from a gardening center.
+They usually have to get rid of all these wood chips anyway so, like me, you may be able to get it for next to nothing, opposed to buying bags of mulch from a gardening center.
 As stated by Documentary Storm: